dashpay/docs/docs/user/introduction/features.rst

 in each block, the frequency of the payment can vary, as well as the value of the Dash paid out.
 This `tool <https://stats.masternode.me/>`_ shows a live calculation of masternode earnings.
-These rewards decrease by 7% each year, together with the block reward.
+These rewards decrease by 7% each year, together with the block subsidy.
 There is also the possibility for masternodes to earn money from fees in the future.

 Evolution Masternodes (evonodes)